 Evergreen Spiral - Grades 1 - 8

-The Evergreen Spiral Festival occurs near the winter solstice, the coldest, darkest time of the year.
-This is a season when we must journey within to find inner light, inspiration, and hope.
-The gym is transformed by creating a beautiful spiral made from evergreen branches.
+The Evergreen Spiral occurs near the winter solstice, the coldest, darkest time of the year.
+This is when we journey within to find inner light, inspiration, and hope.
+Parents create a beautiful evergreen branch spiral which transforms the gymnasium.
 The room is dark except for the candle at the center of the spiral.
-Each child walks the spiral to its center, lights his/her candle and places it somewhere on the spiral as they exit.
-What begins as a dark room ends as a bright, warm room filled with the light and warmth that each child brings to the spiral, reminding us that in our darkest moments that light will once again return.
+Each child walks to the spiral center, lights a candle and places it along the spiral as they exit.
+What begins as a dark room ends as a bright, warm room filled with the light and warmth that each child brings to the spiral.
+It reminds us that in our darkest moments, light will once again return.